 - 1½ cups heavy cream, lightly whipped

-Remove the milk from the heat and with the your mixture turned to low, slowly pour the hot milk into the cream cheese mixture.
+- Remove the milk from the heat and with your mixer turned to low, slowly pour the hot milk into the cream cheese mixture.

 Recipe adapted from Nigella Lawson.